-Experimental study on composite beam-column joints subject to column removal scenarios
+Experimental study on composite beam-column joint subject to column removal scenarios

 School of Civil and Environmental Engineering